johndpope/gromacs-gmxapi/python_packaging/README.md

-The Dockerfiles direct a few different Linux, Python, and GROMACS configurations, build and install the `gmxapi` and `sample_restraint` packages, and provide a few styles of testing through the `scritps` accessible through `entrypoint.sh`.
+The Dockerfiles direct a few different Linux, Python, and GROMACS configurations, build and install the `gmxapi` and `sample_restraint` packages, and provide a few styles of testing through the `scripts` accessible through `entrypoint.sh`.

 In successive build stages, Travis-CI is directed to use a series of Docker images, referred to here with their dockerhub repository, an explanation of tags,